 Genmaicha is a variety of green tea mixed with roasted, puffed brown rice grains.
-Genmaicha is popular as a meal replacement tea and for those who are undergoing religious fasts.
+Genmaicha is popular as a meal replacement tea and for those who are undergoing religious fasts, like Buddhist monks.
 Genmaicha tea is sometimes dusted with matcha dust to give it a more prominent umami flavor and green hue.

 This post may contain affiliate links.
 My full disclosure policy is sort of boring, but you can find it here.

 What Is Genmaicha?

 Even though genmaicha is now one of the most popular teas across all demographics in Japan, this green tea mixed with puffed roasted rice kernals was originally created for poorer Japanese people in medieval Japan.

 The puffed brown rice kernels in the green tea was used to stretch the green tea leaves, allowing it to last longer after the tea harvest and cost less than other types of green tea.

 Genmaicha is usually made from bancha tea, but gyokuro genmaicha and sencha genmaicha made with sencha leaves is also available.